Richmond 37, Rhode Island 0

 Richmond 37, Rhode Island 0: Michael Rocco threw for 162 yards and a touchdown and the Spiders celebrated their homecoming day by capitalizing on six turnovers to rout the Rams.

-James Caparell went 2-for-14 with four interceptions in his first career start for the Rams (0-7, 0-3), who dropped their 13th consecutive game to a ranked opponent.
-Harold Cooper rushed for 98 yards and had three catches for 41 yards for Rhode Island.
+James Caparell was 2-of-14 with four interceptions in his first career start for the Rams (0-7, 0-3), who dropped their 13th consecutive game to a ranked opponent.
+Harold Cooper rushed for 98 yards and had three receptions for 41 yards for Rhode Island.